Step 1 · Equations

 Two chemicals and a Laplacian

-Course 3 used the Laplacian to relax pressure toward balance.
-Here the same operator does the opposite: coupled to a reaction, diffusion stops smoothing things out and starts growing patterns.
+Course 3 built the Laplacian and used it to smooth things out — heat spreading until a rod sits flat.
+Here the same operator does the opposite: coupled to a reaction, diffusion stops erasing detail and starts growing patterns.
+(Course 5 will put it to a third use, holding a fluid incompressible.)

 The screen shows one of two invisible chemicals.
 Everywhere starts full of feedstock (drawn dark — you never see it directly).
 A second chemical, the catalyst (drawn bright), does one thing: it converts feedstock into more of itself.
 So catalyst spreads into the dark regions, eating as it grows.